GW-ASU/Transformer_LR/README.md

 8. Red Butte Creek
 9. Blacksmith Fork

-data\_karst.mat: Inputs and target variables for training and validation, compiled for nine snow-dominated non-karst watersheds in the Western U.S. The first dimension represents each watershed in the following order:
+data\data_nonkarst.mat: Inputs and target variables for training and validation, compiled for nine snow-dominated non-karst watersheds in the Western U.S. The first dimension represents each watershed in the following order:

 1. Halfmoon Creek
 2. Black Gore Creek